Firekast-io/firekast-docs/source/includes/_sdk_stream.md

     -d 'metadata={"field":"value","field2":"value2","field3":"value3"}'
 ```

-`metadata` is a usefull stream property, which you can use to store structured information, by providing a map of key / pair string values.
-When later fetching this stream, it will yield the given metadata.
+`metadata` is a useful stream's property, which you can use to store structured information, by providing a map of key / pair string values.

-You can edit stream metadata as soon as the stream has been created.
+It can be updated as soon as the stream is created and can be retrieved by fetching the stream.

 ## Find All